xopto/pyxopto/docs/source/mcvox/examples/voxelized_vessel.rst

 The Monte Carlo simulator object and material assignment
 --------------------------------------------------------
-In this section we define the :py:class:`~xopto.mcvox.mc.MC` simulator object, which accepts various parameters and subsequently assign materials to voxels.
-Mandatory parameters to the :py:class:`~xopto.mcvox.mc.MC` simulator object constructor are :code:`voxels`, :code:`materials` and :code:`source`, which we have already defined in the previous sections.
+In this section we define the :py:class:`~xopto.mcvox.mc.Mc` simulator object, which accepts various parameters and subsequently assign materials to voxels.
+Mandatory parameters to the :py:class:`~xopto.mcvox.mc.Mc` simulator object constructor are :code:`voxels`, :code:`materials` and :code:`source`, which we have already defined in the previous sections.
 We also pass the fluence object :code:`fluence` to accumulate the deposited energy and also the :code:`cl_device` object to specify the computational device on which the simulations are going to be run.

-Once the :py:class:`~xopto.mcvox.mc.MC` simulator object is defined, we can assign the materials to voxels.
+Once the :py:class:`~xopto.mcvox.mc.Mc` simulator object is defined, we can assign the materials to voxels.
 We use the previously defined logical matrices corresponding to the different tissue structures to access the voxels and assign indices that correspond to the order of materials packed in the :code:`materials` object.

 .. code-block:: python